 People cope in different ways with adjusting to life after treatment and there is no right, wrong or easy way to get back to ‘normal’.
 The idea of normal may need to be redefined with your recent life experiences.
 Some people need time to process what they have been through.
 They may do this alone or they may actively seek out opportunities to do so with other people.
 It is always good to have a close friend or family member in whom you feel you can trust and talk openly with about your feelings or experiences.

 Some people find it useful to talk to others who have been though a similar experience and understand the complex issues that come up as you adjust to your new life.
 You may find that connecting with others who share a positive perspective on life and their experiences is rewarding.
-Education and support programs can be important at this time.
-Many people find it useful to share their thoughts and feelings about their experience and how they are currently coping with a counsellor or psychologist.
+Information and support programs can be important at this time.
+Many people find it useful to share with a counsellor or psychologist their thoughts and feelings about their experience and how they are currently coping.
 In this context they are given the opportunity to express themselves openly and honestly, without fear of offending or disappointing the listener.
 Relationship or family counselling can be of great assistance in helping people to move forward in their lives and successfully work through some of the more difficult issues that may come up.

 Many people report very positive outcomes from the experience of living with a blood cancer.
 These include a heightened appreciation of life and relationships, and a new level of personal development, involving increased self-confidence, calmness, serenity and assertiveness.

 There can be significant obstacles to communication when, for example, attempts to talk are blocked by loved ones and others who believe it is best to encourage the person to ‘get over it’ and ‘move on’.
 In these situations it is not uncommon for people to experience a sense of isolation, depression and anger.

 What are ‘Late Effects’?